CARING FOR YOUR NEW GOAT KID

 The green roughage will provide vitamin A, which is necessary also.

-*Purina Noble Goat pellets or DuMOR Goat Formula feed are good feeds for most goats because they contains a small amount of coccidiostat, and Ammonium Chloride.
+*Purina Goat pellets or DuMOR Goat Formula feed are good feeds for most goats because they contains a small amount of coccidiostat, and Ammonium Chloride.

 *DuMOR Goat Formula pellets is BETTER for males because it has a better calcium to phosphorus ratio than Purina.